 Honours Research Project in Environmental Science II

-is a continuation of Environmental Science 4951 specifically for Honours students.
+is a continuation of ENVS 4951 specifically for Honours students.
 Under the supervision of faculty member(s), students will carry out an original research project in environmental science.
 Students will present both a thesis and seminar on their research.

-PR: Environmental Science 4951 and admission to the honours program
+PR: ENVS 4951 and admission to the honours program